jugla/worldtidesinfocustom/info.md

 In static, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day

-In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day, or if the position has moved from 10km
+In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day, or if the position has moved more than a user parameter defined in UI

 ## Other information
 Detail information on use, breaking change, example are given at [worldtidesinfocustom repository](https://github.com/jugla/worldtidesinfocustom)